eZanmoto/Bake/doc/recipes.md

 value) before the bake command is run, and pass (return 0) after the bake command is run.

+##### Build Pass (`=`)

+The command following this directive is expected to return an error before the bake command is run, and is expected to pass (return 0) after the bake command is run.

+This directive is primarily for testing the binary output of a project, whose attempted execution should cause an error before bake is run.
+This is because the executable shouldn't exist, which should cause the OS to signal an error upon attempting to execute it.

 ##### Fail (`-`)

-The command following this directive not run before the bake command is run, and is expected to fail (return a non-zero value) after the bake command is run.
+The command following this directive is not run before the bake command is run, and is expected to fail (return a non-zero value) after the bake command is run.

+##### Debug (`*`)

+The output (to any stream) and return value of the command following this directive is written to standard output.
+The command isn't considered a test, and so doesn't fail on returning an unexpected result.
+It is for debugging purposes only, and shouldn't be committed to the recipe's repository.

-##### Output (`>`)
+##### Comment (`/`)

-This directive is followed by a list of outputs
+The text following this directive is ignored.
+It is for debugging purposes only, and shouldn't be committed to the recipe's repository.

 #### Execution

 Each test group is run before and after running bake with the types specified in the test group's type list.
-A test group is run by executing its listed commands in sequence, which are in turn grouped under test descriptions, which describes and groups a sequence of commands.
+A test group is run by executing the commands in each test in sequence, and comparing the result of running the command to the test expectation.

-When executing the commands, commands without directives are considered set-up commands and must return 0 before and after running bake, otherwise the test is considered unstable and fails.

-After bake executes with multiple types, the basic test for each type (i.e. the test containing that type only) is run before the actual test for that combination of types.
-In this way, if
+If a test group is testing multiple types, the test group for each of those individual types is run after bake runs.
+This helps ensure that specifying multiple project types doesn't change the behaviour of using bake with individual types.